Welcome to the SACY website!

 SACY seeks to impact the school environment and thus aims to:

 - Support teachers and administrators to utilize evidence-based prevention practices

 - Conduct teacher training to implement effective classroom curricula.

 - Work with schools to implement an integrated approach to substance use prevention.

 SACY is committed to a multi-faceted approach and ongoing monitoring and evaluation.

-SACY is a joint initiative of the Vancouver School Board and Vancouver Coastal Health in collaboration with the City of Vancouver, the Vancouver Police Department, the University of British Columbia and the Canadian Institute for Substance Use Research (CISUR), formerly CARBC.
+SACY is a joint initiative of the Vancouver School Board and Vancouver Coastal Health in collaboration with the City of Vancouver, , the University of British Columbia, the Canadian Institute for Substance Use Research (CISUR) and the Vancouver Police Department.

-If interested in 2009-2013 evaluation results, please contact Art Steinmann:
+If interested in 2009-2013 SACY evaluation results, please contact Art Steinmann: